-EMT Specialist
+EMT Specialist/Paramedic

-This one-semester program grants a certificate of completion and provides successful students eligibility to take the Michigan Department of Public Health State Exam and become licensed EMT Specialists.
-The program requires five hours of lecture per week for 16 weeks and four hours of clinical practice in one of several local cooperating hospitals starting in the sixth week of the semester.
-Students must have an EMT license.
+This program is the first course in the paramedic curriculum and also prepares successful students to take the state of Michigan's examination for licensure as an EMT Specialist.
+The program requires five hours of lecture per week for 16 weeks and four hours of clinical practice in one of several local cooperating hospitals and ambulance services starting in the sixth week of the semester.
+Students must have an EMT license to challenge state boards for licensure as an EMT Specialist or Paramedic.
 Seven credit hours are required.

-FALL SEMESTER EMT Specialist AH202 7
+FALLSEMESTER EMT Specialist/Paramedic AH202 7